Clement-Bresson/react-crash-course/exercises/02-stateless-components/readme.md

 ## Intro

-Most of the time your components don't manage any state.
-When that's the case, having a a full class with all of the state and lifecycle logic associated with it can be overkill.
-Stateless components solve that problem:
+In the last exercise we created our first component using `React.Component` and we mention that this is used when a component needs to deal with state inside it, e.g a something changed and we need to update.
+However, most of the time your components don't manage any state.
+When that's the case, having a a full class with all of the state and lifecycle logic associated with it can be overkill. **Stateless components** are simpler and solve that problem:

 ```js
 const Anchor = (props) => {